DEEPRABADIYA/DEEPRABADIYA/README.md

 ---

-- 🔭 I’m currently exploring **AI-driven analytics and predictive modeling**
-- 🌱 I’m learning **LangChain, AWS, and advanced ML/DL frameworks**
-- 💻 I have hands-on experience in **Python, SQL, Excel, and Data Visualization**
-- 🌐 I love integrating **Data Science with Geospatial Analytics**
-- 📊 Passionate about solving **real-world challenges through AI & Data**
+- I am a passionate Data Scientist with strong expertise in Python, Machine Learning, Deep Learning, and Data Analytics.
+I specialize in transforming complex data into actionable insights through advanced modeling, automation, and visualization.
+With hands-on experience in SQL, Excel, LangChain, and AWS, I build scalable data-driven solutions and intelligent systems.
+I’m particularly interested in applying AI and data science techniques to solve real-world challenges across diverse domains.
+Eager to collaborate on innovative projects that bridge data, technology, and decision-making for meaningful impact.

 ---